Gregory Kaplan

 Supervisor: Dr. Margaret Eichler, PhD LPC NCC ACS Oregon C2058

-You can: grow after abuse or neglect, temper anger, navigate conflict, grieve loss, and communicate better.
+You can: grow after abuse or neglect, temper anger, navigate conflict, grieve loss, create effortlessly, and communicate effectively

 Client Status